pieroproietti/penguins-eggs/conf/distros/alpine/README.md

 # Alpine

-It take all configuration of Debian buster
+It have the configuration for modules, take calamares_modules from buster